danny91708/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW2/README.md

                  └── ...
 ```

-## Data preprocessing
+## Preprocessing
+0. Download the pretrained weights [here](https://drive.google.com/file/d/1_QpkXEbhclqzjDgtYtqe7GJUta7ZKHi0/view?usp=sharing), anf put `yolov4.conv.137` into `darknet-master/build/darknet/x64`.
+1. Put `obj.data` and `obj.name` into `darknet-master/data`.
+2. Put `yolo-obj.cfg` into `darknet-master/cfg`.
-To make yolov4 get the annotations of each image, we convert `digitStruct.mat` into `.txt` file for each image, and produce `train_obj.txt` and `test_obj.txt` storing the path of training and test images by running the following command:
+3. To make yolov4 get the annotations of each image, we convert `digitStruct.mat` into `.txt` file for each image, and produce `train_obj.txt` and `test_obj.txt` storing the path of training and test images by running the following command:
 ```
 $ python annotation_converter.py
 ```

 ## Training
 To train a model from scratch, run the following command: